dancromartie/affirmative/README.md

 This uses Flask and sqlite.
 There are plenty of javascript libraries for the UI, but those are pretty easy to install or come from CDNs, so the number of dependencies is pretty low.

+## Why not more?

+I am constantly tempted to put complicated things in here like checking against statistical limits, looking for spikes and anomalies, checking averages/null proportions/percentiles etc.  Every time I've thought about it so far, it just feels forced.
+It's hard to make everybody happy with that.
+When I think of my employer's data monitoring problems, there aren't so many things that fit into a framework neatly.
+Some things are hairy and so have analysts combing over charts and timeseries.
+Some things get so segmented and "grouped by" that maintaining these keys would be quite tedious.

+My suggestion to get around that is to use this as the alerting infrastructure.
+For the metrics you really care about, put some checks in a script and run it on a cron.
+If your numbers don't look good, or if that average looks too high or its a 30% spike from yesterday, don't send your this_process_looks_good key to affirmative.
+It will alert you as soon as the script finishes if you configured your event checked right.
+If your script failed before it got to send confirmation, you'll be investigating the next morning either way!

 ## Screenshots ##